Designed for a very specific audience

 The alternate pins are thoughtful and make this monster course a little shorter and more enjoyable for the average player.
-The alternate placements (and tees) are shown in the map I uploaded from the 2014 Pro Worlds.
+The alternate placements (and tees) are shown in the short course map from the 2014 Pro Worlds.
 The short placement on Hole 7 removes having to cross over the OB ditch attempt the anthill basket placement.
-At Pro Worlds 2014, there are alternate pins on Holes 3, 7, 11, 13, 15 and 18.
+At Pro Worlds 2014, there were alternate pins on Holes 3, 7, 11, 13, 15 and 18.

 No new players

 Please avoid this park if you are new to disc golf.
 Until you can be certain you have some control over the flight of your discs and honestly understand how to throw accurate shots to specific landing areas, don't play here.
 The chances of ending up in OB rough and losing discs will suck out the enjoyment factor.
 Avoid playing here if you only have one disc.
 If you lose it, you won't be able to finish the round.
 Pier Park is perfect for first time disc golfers and 20 minutes away down Marine Drive.
 Pier is also FREE to play.
 Again, if you are a brand new player this will not be enjoyable if you do not have complete control of your disc.